Ultimate Guide to Starting Seeds

 Resist the temptation to use your garden soil for your indoor seeds.
 Outdoor soil may introduce disease to your seeds, and it often doesn’t drain as well as a seed-starting mix.
 Choose a fresh sterile potting mix that is designed for seed starting.

 Don't forget fertilizer or compost.
-Both are important through the growing season, but really important for seedlings.
+Both are important through the growing season, but important for seedlings.
 You want to have the best soil for healthy roots and stems.

 compost with Preparing the Soil for Planting text overlay